EnvisionIot/developer_bootcamp/5_Application_Development/DTV_tutorial/tutorial.md

 # Visualizing your Data

 To see a visualization of your data, you can use the **EnOS Digital Twin Visualization (DTV)** service.
-DTV (link to DTV doc) is a simple yet powerful application that enables users to build data visualization pages through a low-code/no-code drag-and-drop experience.
+DTV is a simple yet powerful application that enables users to build data visualization pages through a low-code/no-code drag-and-drop experience.

 In this tutorial, we will learn how to navigate around the DTV Dashboard Editor, and create a widget that displays how the battery current changes over time.